christiandipert/scoreify/README.md

   - Microphone input (live violin playing).
   - File input (treat an audio file as a mic input).
 - **Precomputed fingerprinting:**
-  - MP3 dataset processed in advance and stored in a RocksDB database.
+  - MP3 dataset processed in advance and stored in a SQLite database.
   - Fingerprints stored in binary format for fast lookups.
 - **Confidence-based match ranking:**
   - Display multiple possible matches if uncertain.